patrickdappollonio/tabloid/README.md

 ### Limitations

 * Column names must be unique.
+* Column values are always strings -- this means it's not possible to perform math comparisons yet.
 * The `--expr` parameter must be quoted depending on your terminal.
 * The input must adhere to Go's `tabwriter` using 3 or more spaces between columns minimum (this is true for both `docker` and `kubectl`).
 * Due to the previous item, column names must not contain 3+ consecutive spaces, otherwise they are treated as multiple columns.